snugnug/hjem-rum/README.md

 provides, allowing you to simply install and config a program.

 ## Setup

+> [!IMPORTANT]
+> [#120] introduces breaking changes, as we now use `xdg.config.files` in our
+> modules.
+If you are getting errors related to the option not existing, please
+> update your flake's Hjem input.

 To start using Hjem Rum, you must first import the flake and its modules into your system(s):